 You can search the university repository for past Leeds Beckett research.

 The Library also has some hard copies of old dissertations and theses.
 You can consult these to see how previous students conducted and presented their work.
-To search for a dissertation or thesis on the Library catalogue:
+You can search for these on Discover:

-2) The Skills for Learning pages offer further guidance on dissertation writing, workload planning and literature reviews.
-Workshops and drop-ins also operate at certain times of year.
+2. The Skills for Learning pages offer further guidance on finding information, dissertation writing, workload planning and literature reviews.
+Workshops and drop-ins also operate throughout the year.